Shekwoyan/Inference.AI/README.md

 AI/ML
 - Rule-based intelligent interpretation system
-- Ready for integration with Claude AI or OpenAI
+- integration with OpenAI

 ---

-📦 Prerequisites
+Prerequisites

 Before you begin, ensure you have the following installed: